-- A virtual silver song club, where people meet to sing with each other
+A virtual silver song club, where people meet to sing with each other

-- A multimedia driving simulator for cognitive training of traffic situations
+A multimedia driving simulator for cognitive training of traffic situations

-- A sensor-based dance and fitness training application
+A sensor-based dance and fitness training application

 Silvergame is a multimedia platform, which is to host a variety of game-based applications, community features and web-based services specifically designed to cater to the needs of elderly people.
-The project focuses on activities like singing, dancing and driving to stimulate senior citizens and encourage social interaction among them.
+The project focuses on activities like singing, dancing and driving to activate senior citizens and encourage social interaction among them.
 The idea is to take advantage of information and communications technologies to contribute to the physical and mental well-being of elderly people.

-Expected results and impact:
+Expected results and impact